getsentry/hackweek-servicegraph/README.md

     "ip": "locally observed ip address",
     "type": "what type of host am I",
     "description": "human readable description",
     "id": "<host_id>", # optional host id obtained from previous calls, the registrar is encouraged but is not required to retain the id
   }
 }
 ```

 The response format is the same as the request, except that the `"id"` is always provided.
 The `id` is an uuid without any dashes ("-").
 From now on responses from this service
 should pass the node ID around.
-For instance via HTTP the `x-servicegraph-host-node-id`
+For instance via HTTP the `x-servicegraph-node-id`
 header shall be used.

 ### Service Registration